We reserve the right to cancel any program due to low enrolment or any other reasons.

 Summer Camp: FAQ - About the Program

-Q: How are the students grouped and what are the students/supervisor ratios?
+Q: How are the students grouped and what are the sizes of the groups?

 Q: Is there any program schedule?

-Q: Do students stay in the same group for both the AM and PM programs?
+Q: Will the students stay in the same group/classroom for both the AM and PM programs?

 Q: Who are the instructors?